junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 I mute my own sound, ignoring the chanting deep within, repeating Dean's name.
 Ache.
 It doesn't matter.
 I don't matter.
 It should be about Dean.
 It's always all about Dean.

 "Stay."
-I hear he say.
-Half hear from words, half through pray, reaching deep into my core.
+I hear him say.
+Half hear from words, half through prayer, reaching deep into my core.

 "I need you."
-I hear he think.
+I hear him think.
 Don't need to invade his mind, the thoughts are already loud enough.

 "What do you need me for, Dean?"
 I wonder.
 I heal him.
 I help him on his feet.
 I wipe his tears.

-I put my wings around him, leaning into the warmth of human body.
+I put my wings around him, leaning into the warmth of the human body.
 Greedily.
 Selfishly.

 Taking in his whole existence, grasping the memory, getting prepared.